carpentries/sandpaper-docs/episodes/introduction.md

 ## Tools

-As described in [the setup document][setup], the lesson template now only requires R and [pandoc] to be installed.
-The tooling from the current lesson template has been split up into three R packages:
+As described in [the setup document][setup], The Carpentries Workshop only requires R and [pandoc] to be installed.
+The tooling from the styles lesson template has been split up into three R packages:

 1. [{varnish}] contains the HTML, CSS, and JavaScript elements